jojobear13/shinpokered/README.md

 *Shin (真) - The kanji for "true".
 Used in Japanese media to denote a remastering, updated retelling , or a "true form" of something.*

-     This is an enhancement ROM hack of Pokemon Red & Blue based on the Pret team's pokered disassembly project.
+     This is a community enhancement patch of Pokemon Red & Blue based on the Pret team's pokered disassembly project.
-It is a mostly-vanilla hack that focuses on fixing game engine bugs and oversights from the original game.
+It is a mostly-vanilla mod that focuses on fixing game engine bugs and oversights from the original game.
 Additionally, trainer AI routines are improved and multiple quality-of-life enhancements have been added.
 It also acts as a kind of research-informed speculative work that presents an alternate interpretation of the games.
 Specifically, that being what the 2016 Nintendo Virtual Console re-release of Gen-1 Pokemon could have been.